govindarajanv/CKA/troubleshooting/worker-node.md

         - $ systemctl status kubelet.service
   - Check the kubelet certificates to ensure they are not expired
     - $ openssl -x509 -in /var/lib/kubelet/worker-1.crt -text
+  - Default port used by kubelet to communicate with KAS is 6443